 "Productive economies and decent work need a healthy planet.
 An estimated 1.2 billion jobs depend on healthy ecosystems."

+Guy Ryder,

+Director-General, International

-Guy Ryder, Director-General, International Labour Organization
+Labour Organization

-- Addressing inequality -- According to UNDP's 2020 Human Development Report, how people experience planetary pressures is tied to how societies work.
-Broken societies are putting people and the planet on a collision course.
-Easing planetary pressures in a way that enables all people to flourish in this new age requires dismantling the gross imbalances of power and opportunity that stand in the way of transformation within and across countries, adopting a human rights-based approach.93 - Addressing threats to human health and welfare -- To address the risks and threats exposed by the triple planetary crisis and the pandemic, Governments and the international community should make structural transformations and develop common solutions guided by the SDGs.
-These include significantly strengthening social protection systems and public services (including health systems, nutrition, education, water, sanitation, hygiene, and other basic services); supporting the participation of persons, groups, and peoples in vulnerable situations; developing solutions for people to move through safe and regular pathways; increasing investments in science, technology, and innovation; creating fiscal space in developing countries; taking a green-economy approach and investing in clean energy and industry, and transitioning to sustainable food systems.94.
-These transformations should be undertaken in a just and equitable manner, with support and resources for those most affected by environmental harms, and using risk-informed planning, decision-making and investment across all sectors. - Using a whole of society approach -- Building back better from the adverse effects of the triple planetary crisis and the pandemic requires effective multilateralism and the full participation of all societies.
+Addressing threats to human health and welfare - To address the risks and threats exposed by the triple planetary crisis and the pandemic, governments and the international community should make structural transformations and develop common solutions guided by the SDGs.
+These include significantly strengthening social protection systems and public services (including health systems, nutrition, education, water, sanitation, hygiene, and other basic services); supporting the participation of persons, groups, and peoples in vulnerable situations; developing solutions for people to move through safe and regular pathways; increasing investments in science, technology, and innovation; creating fiscal space in developing countries; taking a green-economy approach and investing in clean energy and industry, and transitioning to sustainable food systems.
+These transformations should be undertaken in a just and equitable manner, with support and resources for those most affected by environmental harms, and using risk-informed planning, decision-making and investment across all sectors.

+Using a whole of society approach - Building back better from the adverse effects of the triple planetary crisis and the pandemic requires effective multilateralism and the full participation of all societies.
 This global crisis demands a shared global response and a unified vision of coherent, coordinated, and comprehensive responses from the multilateral system.
-Since the COVID-19 pandemic affects everyone, everywhere, the implementation of solutions requires action and participation from all sectors of society, including Governments at all levels, the private sector, academia, civil society, and individuals.95 Given that its greatest impact is on those already marginalized, such as women, children and youth, minorities, migrants, Indigenous Peoples, and persons with disabilities, the participation of such groups in identifying solutions is key. - Using ecosystem-based approaches or naturebased solutions -- The natural environment is humanity's first line of defense against many hazards.
-Nature-based solutions and ecosystembased approaches could be explored and scaled up to manage disaster risks and build resilience.96 This is fundamental to the achievement of the 2030
+Since the COVID-19 pandemic affects everyone, everywhere, the implementation of solutions requires action and participation from all sectors of society, including governments at all levels, the private sector, academia, civil society, and individuals.
+Given that its greatest impact is on those already marginalized, such as women, children and youth, minorities, migrants, Indigenous Peoples, and persons with disabilities, the participation of such groups in identifying solutions is key.